 Most grading is based on the method of production (explained at the HOW button) and designations are a marketing tool used by producers.
 The terms can be confusing and sometimes intentionally misleading.
 Once again it is important to know as much as possible about what you choose.

-Pure olive oil.
 Oils labeled as Pure olive oil or Olive oil are usually a blend of refined and virgin production oil.
+The oil has been refined with the use of charcoal and other chemical and physical filters.
 Over 50% of the oil produced in the Mediterranean area is of such poor quality that it must be refined to produce an edible product.
-No solvents used used to extract the oil but it has been refined with the use of charcoal and other chemical and physical filters

 Olive oil is a blend of virgin and refined production oil, of no more than 1.5% acidity, and lacks a strong flavor.